microsoft/DeepSpeed/docs/_tutorials/mixture-of-experts-nlg.md

 Table 1: Zero-shot evaluation results (last six columns) for different dense and MoE NLG models.
 All zero-shot evaluation results use the accuracy metric.

 ### 2.4.
 Reducing the model size with MoS
 MoS, standing for Mixture-of-Students, is a staged distillation-based technique for compressing large MoE models.
 MoS further reduces the model size by 12.5%, leading to up 3.7x model size reduction when combined with PR-MoE over the standard MoE.
 The reduced model size helps reduce the latecy and cost during inference.
-Our [technical report]({{ https://arxiv.org/abs/2201.05596 }}) offers more details about MoS.
 To train an MoS model, one needs to specify a few additional parameters.
 We will use PR-MoE as an example:

 `--mos`: This would enable Mixture-of-Students via knowledge distillation.